-Student loan defaults have dramatically increased causing a lot of these lawsuits and collection activity.
-What happened in many student loan cases is students and especially minority students were defrauded.
-The school and lender knew the education the student received would not repay the loan.
-However the school sold a worthless education to the student to make a profit.
-The lender sold the unaffordable loan to the student to profit on a loan guaranteed by insurance, the government or sold to investors.
-The student was the last thing the for-profit lender and school was concerned with.
+Student loan defaults are increasing dramatically!
+As a result, there are a lot of lawsuits and collection activities.
+What happens in many student loan cases is students—especially minority students are victims of fraud.
+This happens when the school and the lender know the education the student receives from them will not enable the student to repay the loan.
+Never-the-less, the school sells a worthless education to the student to make a profit.
+The lender then sells the unaffordable loan to the student.
+Of course, they make a nice profit on these loans with both insurance and government guarantees.
+Obviously, the student is not important to the for-profit lender and school.

 Kentucky Student Loan Lawsuits Dramatically Increasing

 Unfortunately, many minorities and others are taken in by private for-profit schools.
 Then, the education they receive does not allow the student to repay the debt.
 When this happens, students can seek deferments until they run out but, the loan eventually goes into default.

 It’s no surprise that these loans are going into default by the millions.
 Although federal student loans have many programs that can save a student from the default (at the cost of taxpayers), private loans are guaranteed to fail.
 However, we defend private student loan lawsuits in state court or file a bankruptcy to defeat them.

 The Bankruptcy Option for Louisville Student Loan Lawsuits